parseb/majoritarian_playdate/README.md

 # Majoritarian

-Is a gnosis vault that uses balancer pool contributions to appoint or revoke owners.
-Digitally native continous *census suffrage*.
+Is a gnosis safe that leverages relative balancer pool holdings to asses the appointment and revocation of members. <br> Is a "*digitally native continous representative census suffrage*."

 Repository is organized as follows: